 Rolling pin (optional)

 Clay modelling tools (optional)

 The first and most important thing to do is protect your work space.
 A craft mat is ideal as it can be washed after, but don’t worry if you don’t have one.
-Just make sure that you put something on the side before you start working with the clay, as it may stain the surface.
+Just make sure that you put something down before you start working with the clay, as it may stain the surface.
 A chopping board is good or how about an old plastic tablecloth.

 Once you have protected the surface, take your pot or jar.
 Make sure that it has been cleaned thoroughly first and place it down.
 Open the clay and take a handful.
 You can roll it out with a rolling pin if you want, but you may find it easier to work it with your hands.
 It does have a tendency to be quite sticky, so the warmth of your hands will dry it out slightly.